leopoldjoy/react-selectable-extended/README.md

 The `<SelectableGroup />` component accepts a few optional props:
 * `onSelection` (Function) Callback fired after user completes selection
+* `duringSelection` (Function) Callback fired rapidly during selection (while the selector is being dragged).
+Passes an array containing the keys of the items currently under the selector to the callback function.
 * `tolerance` (Number) The amount of buffer to add around your `<SelectableGroup />` container, in pixels.
 * `component` (String) The component to render.
 Defaults to `div`.
 * `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed/absolute position element or the grandchild of one.